 Question: How do I apply?

-Answer: Applications for Ones to Watch 2018 are open now, and will close on Friday 27 April.
+Answer: Applications for Ones to Watch 2018 are open now, and will close on Monday 30 April at 10 am.

 The initial application is a form answering a series of questions about your career and motivations.
 You will have the option of submitting your answers as either a written response or as a video response.
 Video responses can be submitted in the form of a link to a private YouTube video.